neoclide/redismru.vim/Readme.md

 _node script is used for async file validate (started on vim leave)_

-* install this plugin and unite.vim with plugin manager like vim-plug by:
+* install this plugin and unite.vim/denite.nvim with plugin manager like vim-plug by:

         Plug 'Shougo/unite.vim'
         Plug 'chemzqm/redismru.vim'